CP499ColoradoCollege/CCSGA-Comments/README.md

       sudo chgrp cronuser /home/cronuser/backup_database
       ```

-4. Create a new crontab for `cronuser`, by running `sudo crontab -u cronuser -e` and pasting the following code (updating the value for maintainer_email):
+4. Create a new crontab for `cronuser`, by running `sudo crontab -u cronuser -e` and pasting the following code (updating the value for maintainer_email).
+This code runs backup_database, notifies the maintainer if something goes wrong, and logs any output.

    ```bash
    #!/bin/bash